antononcube/SystemModeling/Projects/Pets-retail-dynamics/Documents/Pets-licensing-data-analysis.md

 ###### □ Why too few pets?

-Seattle is high tech city and its citizens are too busy to have pets?
+Seattle is a high tech city and its citizens are too busy to have pets?

 Most people do not register their pets?
 (Very unlikely if they have used veterinary services.)

 Incomplete data?

+###### Adoption rate

+Can we tell apart the adoption rates of pet-less people and people who already have pets?

 #### Preliminary definitions